Do you know what evidence is needed when contesting a will of a family member?

 They did not understand or approve the content of the will

-Those hard of hearing, eyesight, or who have dictated that someone else sign the will fall under this bracket.
+Those hard of hearing, eyesight, or who dictate that someone else sign the will fall under this bracket.

 Undue influence from another party